Austrian Cultural Forum London

 Maria’s practice is a sustained inquiry into the choreography of belief — how it is performed, enforced, and aestheticized across religious, political, and cultural spheres.
 She explores the tension between transcendence and control, engaging with religious heritage as both a metaphysical force and an instrument of earthly power.
-Drawing on iconographic traditions, she reflects on contemporary rituals, digital spiritualism, and the enduring influence of spiritual and ideological systems on both private lives and public institutions.
+Drawing on iconographic traditions, she examines the lasting impact of spiritual and ideological systems on individuals and society.

 Fine Art (Mary Evans), Chelsea College - University of the Arts London, 2023

-Art Photography (Anja Manfredi), Schule Friedl Kubelka Wien, with the teaching contributions by Elfie Semotan, Josephine Pryde, Timm Rautert & others, 2019–2020
+Art Photography (Anja Manfredi), Schule Friedl Kubelka Wien, with the teaching contributions by Elfie Semotan, Birke Gorm, Mirela Baciak, Josephine Pryde, Timm Rautert & others, 2019–2020

 Driveway Dreams, bureau fomo, Vienna